hamzaouiii/cubrel-move/FEATURES.md

 | Link records | `POST /modules/{module}/{record}/relationships/{relationship}` |
 | Unlink records | `DELETE /modules/{module}/{record}/relationships/{relationship}/{relatedId}` |

 The `RelatedLinksOverlay.vue` and `RecordSelectorDrawer.vue` components handle the UI for selecting and linking records.
+Linking and unlinking are both logged — on both sides of the relationship — see [Audit Trail & Impersonation Sessions](#16-audit-trail--impersonation-sessions).

 ### Relationship Manager (Settings)